RohitPatil555/dpdk-book/docs/modules/eal.md

 ## Example

-Let take example to configure lcore in DPDK. lcore will be cover in thread model section.
-As intro, please consider lcore as a thread that pin to a perticular CPU.
+Let take example to configure lcore in DPDK.
+We will see more about lcore in "thread model" section.
 And also send --no-huge to disable huge pages for now, It will be cover in "hugepage" section.

 #### Code